-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery

+Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-The windows and doors are of a double glazed uPVC.
-The fascia boards and soffits at the eaves of the roof appear to be timber.
+The windows are of timber frame and uPVC design incorporating double glazed units.
+There is a velux window located in the bathroom.
+There are uPVC double glazed patio door located in the snug and a timber double glazed patio door located in the living room.

+The front door is of timber construction.

 External decorations Visually inspected.
-The external joinery is painted.
-Conservatories / porches None

-Communal areas None ---------------- ------

-Garages and permanent outbuildings Visually inspected.
-The garage was locked at the time of our inspection, therefore we are unable to comment on its internal condition.
-There is a single semi-detached garage, with vehicle access via Spey Street.
-The garage appears to be of rendered blockwork construction, under a flat profiled metal sheet roof.
-There is an up and over vehicle door to the front and a timber pedestrian access door to the rear (accessed via the subjects back garden).
+The external decorations are painted, where applicable.
+Conservatories / porches None Communal areas None Garages and permanent outbuildings Visually inspected.
+There is a detached double car garage/outbuilding of blockwork construction under a pitched profiled metal clad roof.
+There is an up and over vehicle door to the front.
 Outside areas and boundaries Visually inspected.
-The property occupies a slightly sloping site with garden grounds to the front, side and rear.
-The grounds are bounded by blockwork walls, timber fencing and stone walls.
-The grounds mostly consist of laid grass, paths, gravelled areas, planted shrubs and trees.
-There is a gravel parking space situated in front of the garage, accessed via Spey Street.
+The property benefits from private garden grounds to the front, side and rear, bounded by timber fencing, post and wire fencing and hedging.
+The grounds mostly consist of laid grass, planted shrubs, trees, paving and gravelled areas.
+There is a driveway to the front of the property to allow for off street parking.
+There is a timber shed and polytunnel located in the garden grounds, however these are not considered permanent outbuildings for home report purposes.
+Access to the property is via a shared unmade track.
 Ceilings Visually inspected from floor level.
-Ceilings within the property are of plasterboard.
+Ceilings within the property are a mixture of lath and plaster and plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of stud design being lined with plasterboard.
+The internal walls are a mixture of lath and plaster, plaster on the hard and plasterboard lined.

-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Floors including sub floors

+Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.

 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.

 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-The property has fully fitted floor coverings throughout which restricted the scope of our inspection.
-No sub-floor inspection was possible due to there being no apparent means of access.
-The floors are of suspended timber construction. ----------------------------- --
+The ground floor appears to be of solid construction, but sections appear to have a timber overlay.

+The upper floor is of timber construction.

-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings

+Built-in cupboards were looked into but no stored items were moved.

 Kitchen units were visually inspected excluding appliances.

 Internal joinery comprises timber skirtings, door facings and door surrounds.
-The doors are moulded timber design.
-The staircase is of closed tread design.
-Kitchen fittings comprise a range of wall and base units and work surfaces, with a stainless steel sink.
+The doors are glazed and moulded timber design.

+The staircase is of closed tread and timber design.

+Kitchen fittings comprise a range of wall and base units and work surfaces, with a stainless steel sink and 'Everhot' cooker.

-Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces

+Visually inspected.

 No testing of the flues or fittings was carried out.

-There is a wood-burning stove located in the living room.
+There is a multi-fuel burning stove located in the living room, with a central heating back boiler located to the rear.
+The remaining fireplaces have been boarded over/surrounds removed and are no longer operational.

 The internal condition and serviceability of any flue cannot be determined from a visual inspection.
+Old unlined flues will inevitably deteriorate with age as the acidic products of combustion erode the bricks and mortar joints.
+As a result they may not be completely smoke and fire tight.
+For this reason they should be cleaned and smoke tested before use.